Standing Through Centuries: Flute Playing Posture from the 18th Century until today

 Flute posture now

-What is different are the ways in which we investigate what the best method is for us.
-Whereas in the past we had to read a book (often without pictures) or ask a teacher how to do it exactly, now we can easily look at an online instructional video (even before the first flute lesson) or just search for it.
-We are used to copy the practices of others instead of studying ourselves and thinking about the position that is best for us.
+What is different are the ways in which people investigate what the best method is.
+Whereas in the past flutist had to read a book (often without pictures) or ask a teacher how to do it exactly, now they can easily look at an online instructional video (even before the first flute lesson) or just search for it.
+People are used to copy the practices of others instead of studying ourselves and thinking about the position that is best for them.

 It’s about relaxation and body awareness now.
-We now often move elegantly with the phrasing, consciously using our bodies (no automatic or theatrical movement), but it now also varies more per person.
-There is also an increasing emphasis on training through yoga, breathing techniques, Feldenkrais, Alexander technique, etc. And there is attention to asymmetry, injuries, hypermobility, or tension complaints.
+Flutist now often move elegantly with the phrasing, consciously using our bodies (no automatic or theatrical movement), but it now also varies more per person.
+The study of posture has been influenced by disciplines such as Feldenkrais and Alexander technique, as well as sport sciences, with attention to functional aspects, such as asymmetry, injuries, hypermobility and tension.

 The question ‘what is the ideal flute position?’ continues to be asked and will certainly not be answered anytime soon, or perhaps never.